How to Be More Organized

 Start every day as you mean to go on.
 Give yourself the first 15 minutes to get organized.
 If you have an Action Program, go straight to your "Next Actions" list.

-Alternatively, make a To-Do List, with the day's priorities at the top.
+Alternatively, make a to-do list, with the day's priorities at the top.
 This will help you to see the best way to shape your day.
 You'll know which tasks need to be done first, and which can be left until the afternoon.
 You'll also be able to match your most significant – or most challenging – work to the times of day when you're at your best.
-Find out more about this by reading our article, Is This a Morning Task?
+Find out more about this with our article, Is This a Morning Task?

 There are plenty of tools at your disposal to help you to get organized.
 Use the ideas below to consider how a combination of traditional tools and technology might work for you.